 Paros – Mykonos

-Paros is quite close to Mykonos, it can be reached in about an hour (up to two hours on a regular ferry) boarding one of the 2-4 ferries departing daily.
+Paros is quite close to Mykonos; it can be reached in about an hour (up to two hours on a regular ferry) by boarding one of the 2-4 ferries departing daily.

 Naxos – Mykonos

-From three to five daily ferries connect Mykonos and Naxos with fairly short sailing times (1-2 hours).
+Three to five daily ferries connect Mykonos and Naxos with relatively short sailing times (1-2 hours).
 For this reason, a day trip to Naxos is also a great idea if you’re spending your vacations in Mykonos.

 Ferry Routes from Mykonos to Other Greek Islands